kevinhwang91/nvim-hlslens/README.md

 noremap g# g#<Cmd>lua require('hlslens').start()<CR>

 " use : instead of <Cmd>
-nnoremap <silent> <leader>l :nohlsearch<CR>
+nnoremap <silent> <leader>l :noh<CR>
 ```

 ### Usage

 After using [Minimal configuration](#Minimal-configuration):

-Hlslens will add virtual text at the end of line if the room is enough for virtual text,
+Hlslens will add virtual text at the end of the line if the room is enough for virtual text,
 otherwise, add a floating window to overlay the statusline to display lens.

-You can glance the result provided by lens while searching on the fly when `incsearch` is on.
+You can glance at the result provided by lens while searching when `incsearch` is on.
 Hlslens also supports `<C-g>` and `<C-t>` to move to the next and previous match.

 #### 3 ways to start hlslens

-1. Press `/` or `?` to search text
+1. Press `/` or `?` to search text, `/s` and `/e` offsets are supported
 2. Press `n` or `N` to jump to the instance matched by last pattern
 3. Press `*`, `#`, `g*` or `g#` to search word nearest to the cursor